 You Can Create a Custom Field in SQL Runner

-You can use custom fields to visualized unmodelled fields in SQL Runner, as described on the Using SQL Runner to Create Queries and Explores page.
+You can use custom fields to visualized unmodeled fields in SQL Runner, as described on the Using SQL Runner to Create Queries and Explores documentation page.

 Changing the Field Picker Choices Using LookML

 To learn the various ways that a Looker developer can use LookML to create and modify the fields available in the Field Picker, see the Changing the Explore Menu and Field Picker page.

 This section includes admin-specific or developer-specific functionality and tips for delivering, downloading, and sharing content.

 This section includes admin-specific or developer-specific functionality and tips for downloading, sending, and scheduling data.